blu-sta/HK-Rando-4-Log-Display/README.md

 # HK Rando 4 Log Display
 ## v1.0.2.1

+### Requirements

+This application is standalone, and does not need to be in any Hollow Knight folder \
+I leave all the files in a folder in Downloads, and then have a shortcut on the Desktop \
+It was written for Windows and may require .NET 5 to be installed in order to work

 ### How to use this app

-This application is standalone, and does not need to be in any Hollow Knight folder \
-I leave all the files in a folder in Downloads, and then have a shortcut on the Desktop

-This version is compatible with:
-- Randomizer 4
-- Randomizable Levers
-- Rando Plus (Mr Mushroom)
-- Transcendence (Charms)

 **Top bar**: Shows the rando mode and seed